THIS DATE IN HISTORY: May 23

 2015: The Chicago Blackhawks continue their success in extra-long Stanley Cup Playoff games when Antoine Vermette scores 5:37 into the second overtime for a series-tying 5-4 victory against the Anaheim Ducks in Game 4 of the Western Conference Final at United Center.

-It's the fourth win for Chicago in as many overtime games during the 2015 playoffs; each of the four goes past the first overtime.
-The Blackhawks are the first team in NHL history to win four multiple-overtime games in the same playoff year.
+It's the fourth win for Chicago in as many overtime games during the 2015 playoffs; each of the four goes into multiple overtime periods.
+The Blackhawks are the first team in NHL history to win four multiple-OT games in the same playoff year.

-Vermette, a healthy scratch in Game 3, ends the game by tucking the puck past Ducks goaltender Frederik Andersen.
+Vermette, a forward who's a healthy scratch in Game 3, gives Chicago the win by tucking the puck past Ducks goalie Frederik Andersen.
 It's a disappointing finish for the Ducks, who take a 4-3 lead by scoring three times in 37 seconds in the third period but allow the Blackhawks to tie the game 4-4 on a power-play goal by Patrick Kane with 8:21 remaining.

 1979: The New England Whalers, one of four teams from the World Hockey Association slated to join the NHL for the 1979-80 season, officially change their name to the Hartford Whalers.

 1991: The Pittsburgh Penguins score four times in the first 13:41 and hold on to defeat the Minnesota North Stars 6-4 at the Civic Center in Game 5 of the Stanley Cup Final.
 Mario Lemieux scores 5:36 into the game and Kevin Stevens makes it 2-0 at 10:08.
 Mark Recchi then scores twice in less than two minutes to give the Penguins the fastest 4-0 lead in Final history.
-The North Stars twice get within a goal before Pittsburgh's Troy Loney scores with 1:39 remaining in the third period.
+The North Stars twice get within one goal before Pittsburgh's Troy Loney scores with 1:39 remaining in the third period.
 Defenseman Larry Murphy finishes with four assists for the Penguins, who take a 3-2 lead in the best-of-7 series.